THE FOLLOWING ARE EXTRACTS FROM THE MEATH CHRONICLE & RELATE TO

 McMahon was on the mark in this game.
 He bagged 1-3 of the victors’ score.
 The Carlanstown attack gave indications that it could develop into a really strong force, for there is cleverness and polish in the forwards approach work.
 But a scoring forward is a “must.”

-McMahon, Briody, O’Brien, Hand, Tighe, Curran and Thompson.
+Best for the winners were McMahon, Briody, O’Brien, Hand, Tighe, Curran and Thompson.

-‘s form need not necessarily be taken at its face value, for they were short a good few of their regulars.
+Moynalty‘s form need not necessarily be taken at its face value, for they were short a good few of their regulars.
 They were also short of a gallop.
 Apart from Govern, the Moynalty players who’ sometimes caught the eye were Jim Lynch, Clerkin, Cussen, Reilly, McEvoy, Carolan and O. Govern.

 An appeal to the Carlanstown mentors—please see to it that your players wear correctly numbered jerseys.
 It was confusing on Sunday to see backs numbered as forwards and forwards as backs.